-Smartphone, tablets and other handheld devices are so versatile it can be hard to put them down.
+Smartphones, tablets and other handheld devices are so versatile it can be hard to put them down.
 But spend too much time scrolling, tapping and typing, and you could be setting yourself up for tendonitis, a painful condition caused by overusing the hands, fingers and wrists.

-Virginia Jones, M.D., a hand and orthopaedic surgeon at Piedmont, is seeing a rise in patients with tendonitis in the wrist and fingers.
+Virginia Jones, M.D., a hand and orthopedic surgeon at Piedmont, is seeing a rise in patients with tendonitis in the wrist and fingers.
 She attributes many of these cases to bad tablet and smartphone habits.

 What is tendonitis?